 What Is Photojournalism?

 Photojournalism is more oriented to informing us as truthfully and quickly as possible about events of social relevance.
 Many of these events have to do with various topics considered highly relevant to people involved in environmental, social, political, economic and other matters.
+So, events that happen are on the news in a few minutes or hours depending on the sensitivity and urgency of the situation.

 The twentieth century was a great time for the development of photojournalism, but the period between the 1930s and 1950s is considered to be the golden age of photojournalism.
 Paradoxically, this golden age occurred between the two world wars, where journalists and their cameras were pushed to the limit.